Squalane-Free

 Wikipedia: Squalane was traditionally sourced from the livers of sharks, with approximately 3000 required to produce one ton of squalane.
 Squalane is a hydrocarbon derived by the hydrogenation of squalene.

-According to PETA: Squalene is Oil from shark livers, etc. In cosmetics, moisturizers, hair dyes, surface-active agents.
+According to PETA: Squalene is Oil derived by from shark livers.
+In cosmetics, moisturizers, hair dyes, surface-active agents.
 Alternatives: vegetable emollients such as olive oil, wheat germ oil, rice bran oil, etc.

 Shark Liver Oil: Used in lubricating creams and lotions.
 Derivatives: Squalane, Squalene.
 Alternatives: vegetable oils.